 3 The multilateral system that is used is the Geary additive method.
 Any region or combination of regions may be used as the base or reference region without loss of consistency.

 4 The growth rate of the implicit regional price deflators will not necessarily equal the region or metro area price deflators published by the BLS.
-This is because the CPI deflators are calculated directly while the IRPDs are indirect estimates, and because of differences in the source data and the methodology.
-For a complete description see the BEA working paper titled "Notes on estimating the Multi-year regional price parities by 16 expenditure categories: 2005–2009" (http://www.bea.gov/papers/pdf/notes_on_estimating_the_multi_year_rpps_and_appendix_tables.pdf)
+This is because the CPI deflators are calculated directly while the IRPDs are indirect estimates, and because of differences in the source data and methodology.

-5 The CPI represents about 87 percent of the total U.S. population, including almost all residents of urban or metropolitan areas.
-In the northeast region, rural area prices (exclusive of Rents) are assumed to be the same as those in the small metropolitan areas of the CPI; in the midwest, south, and west regions, they are assumed to be the same as those in the nonmetropolitan urban areas of the CPI.
+5 The CPI represents about 93 percent of the total U.S. population, including almost all residents of urban or metropolitan areas.
+In the Northeast region, rural area prices (exclusive of rents) are assumed to be the same as those in the small metropolitan areas of the CPI; in the Midwest, South, and West regions, they are assumed to be the same as those in the nonmetropolitan urban areas of the CPI.

 6 RPP should first be divided by 100.